Genkō Bōrui: History

-A part of Genkō Bōrui was completed before the second invasion and prevented the enemy from landing immediately.
-The invaders were forced to anchor their ships at Shikanoshima Island.
+The portion of the Genkō Bōrui that had been completed before the second invasion prevented the enemy from landing at Hakata and the invaders were forced to anchor their ships at Shikanoshima Island.
 The battles occurred over several months between several thousand evenly-matched combatants.
 Takezaki Suenaga of Higo Province joined the battles and had artists draw scrolls concerning the Battle of Kōan.
 This second attack of 1281 was finally thwarted by a typhoon, or kamikaze, and the Mongols were forced to withdraw.

-Even later, the defense system was continued, and remained intact until 1332.
 In the Edo period, most of the stones were used for the construction of Fukuoka Castle.
-It was designated a national historic site on March 30, 1931.
+It was designated a National Historic Site on March 30, 1931.

+Similar fortifications also still exist along a 40-50 kilometer stretch of coastline from Tabira-cho, Hirado to Hoshika-cho, Matsuura, Nagasaki Prefecture.

 Taxation and transformation

 At first, battle-ready soldiers were excluded from taxation, but this policy was soon discontinued and each province in Kyushu was taxed.
 The tax was usually one sun (3.3 cm) of the wall's length per 1 tan of rice field; the weapons were one shield, one flag and 20 arrows per 1 jo (3.314 yards) of stone wall.
 The tax was in the form of men who constructed the wall and in the form of the items (weapons), but later the tax was paid in money; 114 mon per one cho of rice field was typical.
 The taxation continued to the early part of the Muromachi Bakufu.